hbyacademic/HBY/_posts/2019-03-04-PerceptronClassifier.md

 We choose the Iris dataset.
 This dataset contains 3 classes of 50 instances each, where each class refers to a type of Iris plant.
 The first two classes are linearly separable from each other, whereas the last class is not linearly separable from each other.
 We only take the first two linearly separable classes.
 There are four steps to implement perceptron classifier as follows.

 ## Step 1: Load dataset <br>
 In matlab, we use `textread` to load the dataset with text format.
 In this dataset, there are four attributes except for the class name and each attribute is separated by comma.
-Note that in `textread`, the second parameter is the data type of the dataset (in Iris dataset, the first four features are floating number and the last one is the string), and the fourth one is the delimiter used in the dataset.
+Note that in `textread`, the second parameter is the data type of the dataset (in Iris dataset, the first four features are floating point number and the last one is a string), and the fourth one is the delimiter used in the dataset.
 As the result, we can write the followiong code.
 ```matlab
 [atrb1,atrb2,atrb3,atrb4,className]=textread(filename,'%f%f%f%f%s','delimiter,',');
 ```